About Te Kōtare

 Describing ‘The gifts’ of the Kōtare, Brailsford (1999) says “Go into the stillness, the silent place within and listen to the voice of the wise one who waits to guide you.
 Decide what is now important in your life.
 Draw a new map for the journey that unfolds and prepare to walk it”.

-For Jenny a big part of this was attending to something that had been important to her for her whole life which was promoting the values of biculturalism.
-She soon discovered that the combination of her music talent with her early childhood background was the vehicle to express her convictions.
+For Jenny a big part of this was attending to something that had been important to her for her whole life, which was promoting the values of biculturalism.
+She soon discovered that the combination of her music talent with her early childhood background was the vehicle to express her beliefs.

-For those who are open to the mysterious, the sparsely seen Kōtare began to appear regularly to her which urged her on in following her dream.
+For those who are open to the mysterious, the seldom seen Kōtare began to appear regularly to her, which urged her on in following her dream.
 Interestingly, Kōtare also appeared to other family members both locally and around the country.
 Some of these sightings and encounters were truly out of the ordinary.